 You are not alone.
 Please feel free to discuss your feelings with friends and family.
 If you have any questions about the euthanasia process, or an opinion regarding the timing of such, our team at 911 VETS PriVET offers a free phone consultation for this issue.

 Here are some other resources to help you deal with the loss of your pet:

 - UC Davis Veterinary Medicine Pet Loss Resources

 Can I put my pet to sleep myself?

 This is definitely not recommended.
 Before the advent of humane euthanasia for animals, the method of choice would involve the use of a firearm.
 You must be a trained animal control officer to accomplish this without inhumanity to your beloved pet.
 Sometimes animal control must use this method in the field with a wild animal.
 Your pet deserves better.
-Attempt to transport your pet to a local veterinary facility, have 911 VETS or another pet transport service transport for you, or schedule a house call veterinarian to provide your pet with the most humane, least stressful way of easing your pet out of misery.
+Attempt to transport your pet to a local veterinary facility, have 911 VETS PriVET or another pet transport service transport for you, or contact our mobile veterinarian to provide your pet with the most humane, least stressful way of easing your pet out of misery.

 Doctor, how do you cope with performing euthanasia all the time?

 It is the veterinarian’s ethical duty to see that no creature suffers in pain when the condition is untreatable, or when treatment options are of little benefit to the animal.
 It is a positive, caring act to release an animal from the pain and fright of the disease process, including the inevitable panic, loss of oxygen, and/or excruciating pain.
 It is inhumane to extend life without relief of pain, hunger, reduced, or substandard life quality.
 To intercept this process and prevent another moment of discomfort is the kindest, proactive gift for a beloved pet.